OzzyGoylusun/Power-BI.Sales-Analysis-Dashboard-for-a-Luxurious-Hotel-Group/README.md

 ### Exploratory Data Analysis

-EDA involved exploring the commercial data to answer some key questions, including but not limited to:
+EDA involved exploring the transaction data to answer some key questions, including but not limited to:

 - What is the overall sales trend over these three years?
 - What are the yearly trends for average duration stay and daily rate?